-After last season's two snowmobiler avalanche fatalities on Reas Peak in the Centennial Range we created a webpage so riders could get good, relevant information regarding snowpack and avalanches.
+After the two snowmobiler avalanche fatalities on Reas Peak in the Centennial Range in January 2018 we created a webpage so riders could get good, relevant information regarding snowpack and avalanches.
 Although the Centennial Range is not part of the Gallatin National Forest Avalanche Center's forecast area, we are the closest avalanche center and have valuable information to share.

 - Webpage: https://www.mtavalanche.com/forecast/centennials

 - The snowpack in the Lionhead area outside West Yellowstone is typically very similar to the Centennial Range.
 When we issue Avalanche Warnings in Lionhead, the Centennials are also dangerous.
 Pictures, photos, and observations from the Lionhead area are windows into the conditions in the Centennials.

 - We designed this web page to be a one-stop-shop for anyone riding or skiing in the Centennials.

 - We need your observations to keep everyone safe.
 Fill out a form and let us know what you found and attach pictures or videos.

 - If you are riding in other parts of southeastern Idaho, go to avalanche.org and find the nearest avalanche center to get updated information.
 The snowpack and avalanche concerns in regions adjacent to avalanche centers are typically similar:

 - Another great resource for avalanche information can be found at the Adam Anderson Avalanche Project on Facebook.